 Although there are currently no set requirements for water consumption, the Food and Nutrition Board recommends that the average women consume 91 ounces daily (about 11 cups) and men consume 125 ounces daily (about 15 cups).
 (Certain groups may require higher intake levels, check with your doctor for more information).

 This may seem unattainable to some but don’t worry, typically 20% of this amount is consumed within the foods you eat.
 With this in mind, women should aim to drink 8 cups of water-based beverages daily and men, 12 cups.
-This may still seem like a daunting task for some, below are some tips to include healthy drinks into your daily routine.
+If this still seems like a daunting task, below are some tips to include healthy drinks into your daily routine.

 - Reusable water bottles can be a good way to encourage water consumption.